ANJULI SHAH-JOHNSON, LCSW, LMT

 -Resmaa Menakem

-**I have a strong passion for working with mixed race and BIPOC folks as well as parents working to heal intergenerational patterns to shift the trajectory of their children's realities.
+**I have a strong passion for working with mixed race and bicultural folks as well as parents working to heal intergenerational patterns to shift the trajectory of their children's realities.

 Sessions are not your traditional talk therapy sessions although they may include conversation and naming shifts and insight.